Standard Model Theory for the FCC-ee Tera-Z stage: Exploring the function space of Feynman integrals

 \subsection{Conclusions}

 There is rapid progress on Feynman integrals, which cannot be expressed in terms of multiple polylogarithms.
-The function space of these Feynman integrals leads to elliptic generalisations of multiple polylogarithms.
+The function space of these Feynman integrals leads to elliptic generalizations of multiple polylogarithms.
 The simplest examples of these are the Feynman integrals belonging to the families of the equal-mass sunrise integral and the kite integral.
-By now, we have quite a good understanding of the Feynman integrals from this family: With a non-algebraic change of variables and a non-algebraic basis transformation it is possible to transform the differential equation to an $\varepsilon$-form.
-This allows us to obtain the analytic expression to any order in the dimensional regularisation parameter.
-At each order $\varepsilon$, the solution is either given as a sum representation ($\mathrm{ELi}$-representation) or as an iterated integral representation (iterated integrals of modular forms).
+At present, we have quite a good understanding of the Feynman integrals from this family: with a non-algebraic change of variables and a non-algebraic basis transformation, it is possible to transform the differential equation to an $\varepsilon$-form.
+This allows us to obtain the analytical expression to any order in the dimensional regularization parameter.
+At each order $\varepsilon$, the solution is given either as a sum representation ($\mathrm{ELi}$-representation) or as an iterated integral representation (iterated integrals of modular forms).
 There exist fast and efficient methods for the numerical evaluation.

-In the future the focus will be on multi-scale integrals beyond multiple polylogarithms.
-These will be needed for precision calculations within the FCC-ee physics program.
+In future, the focus will be on multiscale integrals beyond multiple polylogarithms.
+These will be needed for precision calculations within the FCC-ee physics programme.
 We expect that sufficient progress will be made within the coming years.